gausec/KingRailPopGen/analyses/ANGSD/Thetas.md

 - The last column indicates the effective number of sites with data in the window.
 ---
 &nbsp;
-### Next, I want to calculate nucleotide diversity ($\pi$) following the same method as [this study](https://bmcecolevol.biomedcentral.com/articles/10.1186/s12862-018-1209-y), and then calculate Watterson's theta.
+### Next, I want to calculate nucleotide diversity ($\pi$) following the same method as [this study](https://bmcecolevol.biomedcentral.com/articles/10.1186/s12862-018-1209-y), and then calculate Watterson's theta. *There are now scripts for these in the bin subdirectory.*

 &nbsp;

 #### 5. Extract the theta P (tP) column from the *.thetas.gz.pestPG output file and divide by the number of sites (nSites) used for the population.
 ```
 awk '{print $5 / $14}' NC.out.thetas.idx.pestPG >> pi.txt
 ```